marcusphilips/ContainerTransferAndBalance/README.md

 cd into the project directory 'app', and then type this command line on your terminal.
 =>
 ### `npm install`
+when npm install does not work, delete the entire 'node_modules' file. and then do 'npm instal' again.

 2. Type this command line on your terminal again: